Jimbo994/ProgrammeerProject/PROCESS.md

 Busy with weekend activities.

 #day15
-Worked on reading and writing tasks into firebase as wel as seeing it in a listview. bumped into some bugs and solved some of those.
+Worked on reading and writing tasks into firebase as wel as seeing it in a listview.
+Made custom dialog to add tasks. bumped into some bugs and solved some of those. one of the bugs i faced was that sometimes i was writing stuff double.
+But only sometimes because usually it is overwritten on the rewrite.
+But in slow writing timestamps of id's changed so sometimes stuff was written double.
+I found mistakes in the code and solved this.
 Tommorow I will work on deleting tasks groups and users as well as some other bugs.